MarcG-TUE/ParetoCalculator/README_LINUX.txt

 How do I use / install it?

-- Make sure your systems supports cmake and has the libxml2 library installed
+- Make sure your systems supports `cmake` and has the `libxml2` library installed
-- enter the directory ParetoCalculatorLibrary/src
+- go to the main directory ParetoCalculator
-- type: cmake .
+- type: `cmake .`
-- type: make
+- type: `make`
-- a static library ParetoCalculatorLibrary.a should have been built.
+- a static library `ParetoCalculatorLibrary.a` should have been built.

 ------------------------------------------------------------------

 Is there any documentation for the Pareto Calculator?

-Documentation for the library can be found at http://www.es.ele.tue.nl/pareto.
+Documentation for the library can be found at <http://www.es.ele.tue.nl/pareto>.

 ------------------------------------------------------------------